 However, it is required to submit your full project application in English.
 English is the common language of our international jury, and all jury members need to be able to assess all applications on the same basis.

-The investigation needs to be about a cross-border environmental issue that (also) concerns Europe.
-This means that the investigation can also involve issues and locations outside Europe, if there is a link with e.g. European companies, policies, etc.
+The investigation needs to focus on a cross-border environmental issue that (also) concerns Europe.
+This means that the investigation can also involve issues and locations outside Europe, if there is a link with European companies, banks, policies, etc.

 1. Working time of the journalists to conduct their investigation